 You are entitled to the following specific rights under the CCPA and CPRA in relation to personal information related to you:

-● You have a right to correction, where you can request to have your PI and SPI corrected if you find them to
+You have a right to correction, where you can request to have your PI and SPI corrected if you find them to be inaccurate.

 To make such requests, please contact us at firstname.lastname@example.org